-"All our revolutionary strength's military actions, without exception, were conducted as defensive actions for justice in order to protect our air, sea and land of the country and people's safety as well as the peace of the region," said the spokesman.
+"All our revolutionary strength's military actions, without exception, were conducted as defensive actions for justice in order to protect our air, sea and land of the country and people's safety as well as the peace of the region."

 North Korea has in the past struck South Korean targets during Seoul's military drills.
 Following a South Korean military exercise in 2010, North Korea shelled a South Korean island, killing four people.

-Meanwhile, Seoul said one of the short-range rockets launched Tuesday by North Korea crossed the trajectory of a Chinese airliner, heading from Japan to China with 200 people on board.
+Meanwhile, Seoul says one of the short-range rockets launched Tuesday by North Korea crossed the trajectory of a Chinese airliner, heading from Japan to China with 200 people on board.

 China, which is North Korea's only major ally, has made its usual call for calm and restraint following the launches.

 Washington has condemned the missile tests as a violation of United Nations Security Council resolutions banning North Korean ballistic missile activity.

 North Korea conducted a long-range missile test in December 2012.
 It conducted its third nuclear test two months later.